 The CAN-SPAM Act and what it means for Email Marketers in 2019

-The rules for email marketers to follow in order to stay compliant
+The CAN-SPAM Act provides the rules for email marketers to follow in order to stay compliant.

 Email marketing continues to thrive and evolve, 40 years after the first marketing email message was sent.
 In the digital age, that makes email marketing very old-school.
 There are any number of reasons that email has remained successful after so many years, with newer marketing channels arriving with regularity.
-But, one possibly surprising reason for email’s longevity is related to the industry and federal government coming together on a law that set the rules for companies looking to leverage email marketing.
+But, one possibly surprising reason for email’s longevity is related to the industry and federal government coming together on a law that set the rules for companies looking to leverage email marketing – The CAN-SPAM Act.

 The CAN-SPAM Act of 2003 was enacted to set guidelines for companies or individuals that send commercial or marketing email campaigns.
 The law includes a number of specific rules for email marketers to follow that allow them to send different types of commercial marketing email.